July 26, 2021Blogs

 Giving feedback to employees as part of the yearly assessment and evaluation process can get difficult for the supervisor and the individual.
 It is natural for people to be uncomfortable receiving feedback during the assessment period while they are anxious about the appraisal and, in many instances, end up in disagreement and debate.

-But that could ease and, in fact, be counterproductive if the feedback is periodic and more frequent.
-Companies with a higher proportion of highly engaged employees are known to have periodic feedback and assessment processes during the year.
+But that could ease and, in fact, be counterproductive if the feedback is regular feedback or periodic.
+Companies with a higher proportion of highly engaged employees are known to have regular feedback and assessment processes during the year.
 In fact, fortnightly check-in sessions help supervisors understand progress and give constructive feedback.
 Similarly, such sessions are opportunities for employees to get mentoring and seek support on specific challenges.

 Here is a list of actionable insights that you can incorporate to get going well with feedback management.

-Creating a strong feedback culture can start from day 1.
+Creating a solid feedback culture can start from day 1.
 You can make feedback a part of their work culture.
 Showcase how feedback has improved employees’ performance, whether it is getting perspective, better ways of doing things, or even reducing anxiety can really make employees realize the benefit it actually brings.
 Send an onboarding pulse survey for your new joiners within 90 days.
-Engage in responding to the survey results with positive reinforcement of action plans to demonstrate that feedback is always welcome and that they drive positive change.
+Engage in responding to the survey results with positive reinforcement of action plans to demonstrate that positive feedback or cynical feedback is always welcome and that they drive positive change.

 Compliment Employee Feedback With Employee Recognition